eol-uchile/eol_gradeforum_xblock/README.md

 # Configuration

-Edit *production.py* in *lms settings* and set the limit_thread, this parameter configures the maximum number of publications that are obtained from a discussion.
+Edit *production.py* in *lms and cms settings* and set the limit_thread, this parameter configures the maximum number of publications that are obtained from a discussion.

     EOLGRADEFORUM_LIMIT_THREADS = 5000
     CORS_ALLOW_CREDENTIALS = True